-- the appointment, selection and performance management of the President and CEO
+- Appointing, selecting and managing the performance of the president and CEO

-- ensuring that The Co-operators maintains a leadership role in the insurance industry and co-operative movement
+- Securing our leadership role within the insurance industry and the co-operative movement

 Board committees and responsibilities